amanzi/ats/stable/_sources/input_spec/process_kernels/index.rst.txt

 Process Kernels, or PKs, are the fundamental unit of a model, and represent a single or system of Partial Differential Equations (PDEs) or Differential Algebraic Equations (DAEs).
-PKs are broadly split into individual equations (Physical PKs) and systems of equations, called Multi-Process Coordinators (MPCs).
+PKs are broadly split into individual equations, called Physical PKs, and systems of equations, called Multi-Process Coordinators (MPCs).

 The PK tree forms the fundamental definition of the entire system of